UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_05.md

 Notes:

-So a classification problem predicts if a student would get an A+ or not and a regression problem predicts the student’s actual score of the quiz.
+Here are examples of classification and regression problems.

+As we said before in a classification problem the target has discrete categories.
+In this example, our target has only two possible values; A+ or not A+.
+Our goal is to predict if a student will get a value of A+ or not A+.

+In Regression problems, we are predicting each student’s grade, so the target here which is quiz2 contains the actual students’ score.

 ---